kimwalisch/primesieve/README.md

 ### primesieve console application
 The primesieve console application can print and count primes and prime k-tuplets and find the nth prime.
-Below are two examples, to print an option summary use the ```--help``` flag.
+Below are two usage examples, to print an option summary use the ```--help``` flag.

 Print the primes below 1000 to the standard output:
 ```